Special Advocates Program

 This administrative support is provided by the Special Advocates Program, which was created in response to amendments made to the security certificate process under Division 9 of the IRPA.
 These amendments came into force on February 22, 2008.
 The Special Advocates Program is situated within the Programs Branch of the Department of Justice and is functionally separated from counsel representing the interests of the Ministers, through the Attorney General.

 Only persons on the list of security-cleared private lawyers established by the Minister of Justice are eligible to be appointed as a Special Advocate.

-The objective of the Special Advocates Program is to support the Minister of Justice to meet his obligations under the Division 9 proceedings in IRPA and to contribute to a fair process.
+The objective of the Special Advocates Program is to support the Minister of Justice to meet her obligations under the Division 9 proceedings in IRPA and to contribute to a fair process.

 The qualifications and selection process for special advocates, and the administrative support and resources, including professional development programs are intended to enhance the fairness of the closed hearing process without compromising Canada’s ability to safeguard confidential security information.

 - the establishment and coordination of an independent selection process that recommends to the Minister of Justice persons for inclusion on the list of persons who may act as a special advocate;

 - publishing the list in a manner that facilitates public access to it pursuant to section 85(1) of IRPA; facilitating access by an individual involved in a Division 9 proceeding to the special advocate list;